Cecilio Asuncion: Background

-Originally from Manila, Asuncion attended Ateneo De Manila Grade School and High School.
+Asuncion attended Ateneo De Manila Grade School and High School.
 He started his career by being an assistant production designer for television commercials under the tutelage of Gayl Vicente doing work for clients such as Johnson's Baby Powder, Hallmark cards, and San Miguel Beer.
 He also did production design work on a music video for the artist Jaya.

 Asuncion is the recipient of the 2012 Outstanding Filipino-American award for LGBT advocacy.

 Asuncion has spoken at several Universities and public events including New York University, Stanford University, PACE University, San Francisco State University, and the University of Colorado at Boulder.

 He was a presenter at the Global Beauty Awards and Miss Teen USA 2018, featured in commercial for Tinder, and judged the Miss New Mexico USA Pageant, along with being a preliminary judge for the 2017 Miss Universe Pageant.
 In 2018, became the franchise owner and director of Miss Supranational USA.